cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 Since we're embracing the BYOV philosophy, we can also use the Rails console to accomplish the same task.

-Inside your Rails console, you can find the last Inbound Email record, update it's status to `pending!`, and route the email to the PdfMailbox.
+Inside your Rails console, you can find the last Inbound Email record, update it's status to `pending!`, then route the email to the PdfMailbox.

 ```ruby
 inbound_email = ActionMailbox::InboundEmail.last